 However, I am going to be somewhat bold and offer some general red flags to consider.
 Take them as you choose.
 If you hear or observe the following, it may be a sign that more trouble lies ahead.

-- Your date asks questions that reveal values that are not congruent with yours.
+Your date asks questions that reveal values that are not congruent with yours.
 For example, do you want any more kids, what kind of car do you drive, do you attend church?
 Questions provide more information than answers.
 Listen to what kind of questions your date asks.
 Clarify the meaning behind them.
 It will tell you volumes.
 Be prepared to cut your losses if your date has core values and needs that are different from yours.
+They really do matter in the long run.